bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

     /bedrock/strata/crux/etc/rc.conf

-Specify an Executables require a different access method.
+Specify a file to execute require a different access method.
 Instead, the given executable should be prefixed with `brc ~(stratum-name~)`, as one would do with the `sudo -u` or `chroot` commands.

 For example, to explicitly run Arch Linux's `vim`, one could run: